hq-opensource/building-intelligence/README.md

   Building Intelligence ingests data from building actuators and stores it in robust databases, including:
   - **InfluxDB** for time-series data.
   - **Redis** for fast, in-memory storage.
-  - **GraphDB** for structured relationships between devices and services.

 - **Grid Services Integration:**
   Building Intelligence enables the deployment and activation of **grid services**, such as: